DeByeUSerSYstem/DeByeUSerSYstem.github.io/_pages/home.md

 permalink: /
 ---

-Debussy is a package of programs implementing a fast approach to the Debye Scattering Equation (DSE) analysis for total scattering data from nanocrystalline and/or defective materials.
+Debussy is a package of programs implementing a fast approach to the Debye Scattering Equation (DSE) for computing total scattering data from nanocrystalline and/or defective materials.
 See [J. Appl.
 Cryst.
 2015, 48, 2026-2032](https://doi.org/10.1107/S1600576715020488).

 [Download](https://debyeusersystem.github.io/download/) the laterst version and get started [get started](https://debyeusersystem.github.io/getting-started/).